Beamanator/RIPS-Validation-CExt/PrivacyPolicy.md

 When users log in to RIPS, username is stored in Firebase Database.
 This is the data stored in the database:
 1) username
 2) last login date
-3) # of times user has logged in, on current version of extension
+3) Number of times user has logged in, on current version of extension

 This is meant for a few purposes:
 1) Tracking how many RIPS users have accessed RIPS on current version of extension